Ferredoxin hydrogenase: Enzyme reaction and mechanism

 The exact mechanism by which this reaction occurs is still not entirely known; however, several intermediates have been identified in steady-state conditions.
 A proposed mechanism for the catalyzed reaction by ferredoxin hydrogenase is:

 The two substrates of this enzyme are H_{2} and oxidized ferredoxin, whereas its two products are reduced ferredoxin and H^{+}.
 During the hydrogen gas turnover, the H-cluster undergoes a series of redox transitions as protons are translocated.
 The reaction rate is dependent on environmental pH and sees an activity increase in environments between 7–9 pH.
 Accessory clusters allow for the enzyme to retain full enzyme activity at potentials around and higher than the equilibrium potential.
-However, it is important to note that the accessory clusters are not as effective at extremely low potentials.
+However, the accessory clusters are not as effective at extremely low potentials.

 Enzyme structure

 The reaction occurs in the [2Fe] moiety of the active H cluster site, which also includes a [4Fe4S] cluster covalently bonded via a cysteinyl thiolate.
 An additional accessory site known as the F-domain, which contains four Fe-S clusters, is known as the main gate for electron transfer to and from the catalytic site.
 The [2Fe] sub-site is coordinated by several CO and CN ligands and an azadithiolate bridge that allows for proton shuttling.
 The oxidized state of the sub-site, abbreviated as Hox, includes a paramagnetic, mixed-valence [Fe(I)Fe(II)] moiety and a diamagnetic, oxidized [4Fe4S] 2+ cluster.
 The single electron reduction of Hox yields two protomers that differ in the localization of the added electron and proton.
 The addition of the second electron results in the [Fe(I)Fe(II)]-[4Fe4S]+ configuration and a protonated azadithiolate bridge.